yig/GMU-CS425/README.md

 ```c++
 bool LoadScript( const string& name, const string& path );
 ```
 You can load a script with `lua.load_file( path );`, which returns an object of type `sol::load_result`.
-You can use an `unordered_map` from names to `sol::load_result`.
-The `sol::load_result` type can be called like a function.
+After you check if it is `.valid()`, you can store it (assign it to) a variable of type `protected_function`.
+You can create an `unordered_map` from a name to a `sol::protected_function`.
+(Don't put a `sol::load_result` in your map; it can become invalid in certain circumstances.)
+The `sol::protected_function` type can be called like a C++ function.
 Any parameters will be passed to the Lua script.
 See [this tutorial example](https://sol2.readthedocs.io/en/latest/tutorial/all-the-things.html#passing-arguments-to-scripts) or the small example [here](demo/lua_parameters.cpp).

-> 🕵️: If you create a `sol::load_result`, as in `sol::load_result s = lua.load_file( path );`, and then later try to copy it into your map by assigning it with `=`, you will get a very confusing error about `operator=` having been deleted.
-This is because it's a heavy-weight object that the author doesn't want you to copy.
-The solution is to *move* rather than *copy* it into the map, as in `m[ name ] = std::move( s );`.
-After the move, `s` will no longer contain the loaded script.
-Alternatively, you could directly load the script into the map, as in `m[ name ] = lua.load_file( path );`.

 You should provide a way for users to run a script they've loaded.
-You could simply give them access to the `sol::load_result` by returning a reference to it.
+You could simply give them access to the `sol::protected_function` by returning a reference to it.
 If you expose enough of your engine's functionality to Lua, the C++ code your users will need to write could be limited to loading a setup script and running it.

 You should expose your **input manager** functionality to Lua.
 For example, your key down function could be exposed as simply as `lua.set_function( "KeyIsDown", [&]( const int keycode ) { return input.KeyIsDown( keycode ); } );`.
 You can expose your keycodes via [`lua.new_enum`](https://sol2.readthedocs.io/en/latest/api/table.html?highlight=new_enum#new-enum):
 ```c++